AppAnalysis-BGSU/ApkDownlodScan/whendownloadstops_alternate.md

 ```
 curl https://raw.githubusercontent.com/AppAnalysis-BGSU/ApkDownlodScan/master/recovery/recover.py
 ```
 [2] Run the script and test.
-First argument to the program is the latest list of files ( as per date), and second argument is the foundList.
+First argument to the program is the most recent list of files ( as per date), and second argument is the foundList.

 Eg.
 ```